-- Understand and keep up-to-date with local safeguarding arrangements. - Act as the main point of contact with the three safeguarding partners and the child death review partner. - Make the necessary child protection referrals to appropriate agencies. - Understand when they should consider calling the police, in line with the National Police Chiefs' Council (NPCC) guidance. - Liaise with the headteacher to inform them of safeguarding issues and ongoing enquiries.

-- Liaise with the deputy DSL(s) to ensure effective safeguarding outcomes. - Act as a source of support for pupils who have been abused by, or who have abused, other pupils. - Lead the school in taking a preventative approach to child-on-child abuse.
+- Understand and keep up to date with local safeguarding arrangements. - Make the necessary child protection referrals to appropriate agencies. - Understand when they should consider calling the police, in line with the National Police Chiefs' Council (NPCC) guidance. - Liaise with the headteacher to inform them of safeguarding issues and ongoing enquiries. - Liaise with the deputy DSL(s) to ensure effective safeguarding outcomes. - Act as a source of support for pupils who have been abused by, or who have abused, other pupils. - Lead the school in taking a preventative approach to child-on-child abuse. - Keep detailed, accurate, secure written records of safeguarding concerns, decisions made, and whether or not referrals have been made, and understand the purpose of this record-keeping.